Amisha-deshmukh/HR-ANALYTICAL-DASHBOARD-Using-Tablueu/README.md

 HR Analytics: A complete Employee Data Analysis
              Project using Tableau Dashboard

-📊 Project Description
+📊 Project Description:

 This HR Analytics Dashboard was developed to analyze employee attrition, job satisfaction, and demographic trends within an organization.
 It provides key insights into workforce management, helping HR teams make data-driven decisions to reduce attrition and improve employee satisfaction.

-Tools & Technologies Used
+Tools & Technologies Used:

 📌 Tableau – For data visualization and dashboard creation.

 📌 Excel / CSV – Used as a data source.

 📌 SQL / MySQL – Data extraction and transformation.

 📈 Key Insights from the Dashboard :